Family tree for Eadwig showing:

 Soon afterwards, King Eadwig married Aelfgifu but the marriage was dissolved three years later on the grounds of consanguinity.

-As King, Eadwig set about removing those noblemen he disliked and the abbot Dunstan was exiled, or removed himself to Flanders.
+King Eadwig set about removing those noblemen he disliked and the abbot Dunstan was exiled, or removed himself to Flanders.
 The lords of Mercia and Northumbria refused to accept Eadwig as King and acknowledged Eadwig’s brother Edgar as their ruler.
-Eadwig died in 959 and was succeeded by his brother Edgar.
+King Eadwig died on 1st October 959 and was succeeded by his brother Edgar.